pintertamas/instant-payment-api/README.md

 The PostgreSQL database consists of two primary tables:
 - **`accounts`** - Stores user accounts with balances.
 - **`transactions`** - Logs all payment transactions.

+## Improvement Ideas:

+Answering the question: *"Bonus for Senior Candidates:
+How would you architect an instant payment system to ensure high availability and fault tolerance?
+(covering database partitioning, microservices, and resilience patterns)."*

+To make the API fault-tolerant, I already started to implement a microservice architecture with the Instant Payment API project.
+There is an API Gateway, a Naming Server, and a Payment API microservice that handles the payment processing logic.
+To make it even more fault-tolerant, I would introduce a few more microservices:
+- **API Gateway**: Routes requests to the correct service and enables load balancing. - I already have this in the project.
+- **Naming Server**: Manages service discovery using Eureka. - I already have this in the project.
+- **Payment API**: The core microservice responsible for processing payments. - I already have this in the project, but I would split it into smaller services.
+- **Account Service**: Responsible for managing user accounts and balances.
+- **Transaction/Payment Service**: Handles transaction processing and logging.
+- **Notification Service**: Sends notifications to users about incoming payments.
+- **Authentication Service**: Manages user authentication and authorization while also securing inter-service communication using tools like **OAuth** or **certificate-based authentication**.
+- **Monitoring Service**: Monitors the health of the system and alerts on failures.
+- **Fraud Detection Service**: Detects fraudulent transactions and blocks them.

+### Fault-tolerant communication between these services:

+- **synchronous operations**:
+Creating a **Feign client** and using **REST** calls between services
+- **asyncronous communication**:
+Introducing a message broker like **Kafka** for event driven stuff, like notifications.

+### Database partitioning:
+I separated the accounts and transactions into two tables, but to make it more fault-tolerant, I would create multiple instances of the database across regions.

+I used optimistic locking (by adding @Version fields to the entities) to ensure two concurrent calls don't update the same account balance.

+### Resilience patterns:
+- **Circuit Breaker**: To prevent cascading failures (Previously I used **Resilience4j**).
+- **Retry**: To exponentially back off and retry failed operations.
+- **Dead Letter Queue**: To handle failed messages in Kafka.

+### High Availability:
+- **Load Balancing using API Gateway**: To distribute incoming requests across multiple instances of the same service. - I am already doing this, but it can be done with K8s routing as well, or using a third party cloud's gateway service.
+- **Topic replication/Kafka Cluster**: Kafka can also be made more fault-tolerant by setting up topic replication, or a cluster with multiple brokers.
+- **Monitoring**: Using tools like **Logstash**, **DataDog**, **Prometheus** and **Grafana** to monitor the health of the system and alert on failures.
+- **Automated Failover**: Using tools like **Kubernetes** to automatically restart failed services.